-In Versions 3.1 and above, the SQL Server transport can take advantage of native delayed delivery without then need to run the timeout manager.
-Instead, the transport creates infrastructure which can delay messages using native SQL Server transport features.
-To enable the native delayed delivery use the following API:
+The SQL Server transport can take advantage of native delayed delivery without the need to run the timeout manager.
+Instead, the transport creates dedicated infrastructure which delays messages using native SQL Server transport features.

-When the delay time lapses, SQL Server transport moves a batch of messages to the destination queue, i.e. the endpoint's input queue.
-Note that this means the exact time of delivering delayed message is always approximate.
+When a message delay time lapses, SQL Server transport moves a batch of messages to the destination queue.
+Note that this means the exact time of delivering a delayed message is always an approximation.

-When upgrading to a version of the transport that supports native delayed delivery, it is safe to operate a combination of endpoints using native delayed delivery and endpoints using timeout manager at the same time:
+When upgrading to a version of the transport that supports native delayed delivery, it is safe to run a set of endpoints that include both endpoints using native delayed delivery as well as the timeout manager:

-- Endpoints with native delayed delivery can send delayed messages to endpoints using timeout manager.
+- Endpoints with native delayed delivery can send delayed messages to endpoints using the timeout manager.